fizalihsan/fizalihsan.github.io/source/technology/aws.md

 	* This IP address persists until the customer releases it and is not tied to the lifetime or state of an individual instance.
 	* Because it can be transferred to a replacement instance in the event of an instance failure, it is a public address that can be shared externally without coupling clients to a particular instance.

-> Private IP addresses and Elastic Network Interfaces (ENIs) are additional methods of addressing instances that are available in the context of an Amazon VPC.
+> Private IP addresses and Elastic Network Interfaces (ENIs) are additional methods of addressing instances that are available in the context of an VPC.

 ### Securing an Instance